-- Since low iron intake can cause RLS, eating rich sources of iron may make a difference.
+- Since low iron and magnesium intake can cause RLS, eating rich sources of iron may make a difference.
 Ideal foods include poultry, lean meat, and seafood.
-Spinach and lentils are excellent vegetarian sources.
-Additionally, in the United States, wheat flour is usually fortified with iron.
+In the United States, wheat flour is usually fortified with iron.
+Spinach and legumes are excellent vegetarian sources for both.
 Aim to have a healthy, balanced diet.
-If you decide to take supplements, don’t forget to check with your doctor first.7
+If you decide to take supplements, don’t forget to check with your doctor first.7 8

 2. Try Herbal Remedies

 Certain herbs can be useful in dealing with the symptoms of RLS.

 - Nutmeg has a wonderful aroma and sedative properties that can relax the nervous system.
 Ayurveda recommends consuming 1/8 teaspoon in warm cow’s milk before bed.
 This will aid healthy sleep while treating RLS.9

 - Valerian is known for its medicinal properties.
 For centuries, it has been used as a sedative, sleep aid, and antispasmodic.
 A study found that taking 800 mg of valerian for 8 weeks in capsule form was able to reduce the severity of RLS symptoms and decrease daytime sleepiness.10